HPE-Haven-OnDemand/slackbot-havenondemand/README.md

 ```
 The bot will print out all of your indexes and connectors (imports)

-## How do I get help
+## How to get a summary of a user's messages
 In your slack channel, say the following:
 ```
-@name_of_bot: help
+@name_of_bot: summary for <replace_with_user>
 ```
-The bot will print out all of it's capabilities.
+The bot will ask for a range of dates and will reply back with a quick summary of what the user has said on these dates.